Life-Changing Weight Loss, Without Surgery – The Gastric Balloon Procedure

 This procedure is recommended for people with a body mass index (BMI) above 27, especially if a person has an obesity-related illness.
 Also, the patient should be 18 years or older to be ready for this life-changing procedure.

 Risks and Contraindications

-- Ulcers can develop from the balloon irritating the lining of the stomach.
-It is important to avoid the use of NSAID’s such as ibuprofen and naproxen while the balloon is in place.
-Patients are typically given omeprazole or other proton pump inhibitors to reduce stomach acid while the balloon is in the stomach.
+- Ulcers – mostly caused by the balloon irritating the lining of the stomach.
+To reduce the risk, it’s essential to avoid taking in nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
+Doctors typically give patients omeprazole or other proton pump inhibitors to reduce stomach acid while the balloon is in place.

 - Currently pregnant or breastfeeding